daxadax/kci-weather/README.md

 * Add sunrise/sunset times, ideally in local time - although as far as I can see, OpenWeather does not include a location offset/timezone, and the times are given in UTC
+* Caching the forecast could be very simply done if a DB was hooked up in the application - using PostgreSQL's json type, the data from the `WeatherFetcher` class could be dumped completely into a column.
+Popular locations could be added to a small task so that they are fetched at a certain time each day (or each hour) so fresh information is always available while minimizing API calls.

 Welcome to the interview task :)
 ===============================